XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Possible fees

-None (sending bank fees may apply)
+None from Trade Republic; bank conversion fees may apply

 E-wallets